HeartHeroDE/th-hack-tools/README.md

 ### character_stats.nmm

 This module is for editing base stats, max stats, growths, crests and some additional data.
 Pretty much self-explanatory.
 There is however a little bit of data stored within character blocks that I haven't deciphered yet.

+### character_spells.nmm

+This module is for editing spell lists of characters.
+Still have to figure out how to change the necessary ranks as well though.